 REMUNERATION

-The International/Regional/National or Group is required to submit a proposal, following which negotiations will be held with the successful applicant.
+The Consultant is required to submit a financial proposal, following which negotiations will be held with the successful applicant.
 In the assessment of submissions, consideration will be given to technical competence, qualifications and experience, regional experience on similar assignments, proposed cost and existing commitments.

 SUBMISSION